The Structured Products Law Review: USA

 However, even if the registration and qualification requirements are so pre-empted, state securities laws may still require notice filings or payment of fees.
 In addition, state securities regulators retain the ability to bring actions under state laws that, for example, prohibit fraud.

-iv Recent bank regulatory issues applicable to structured products
+iv Select bank regulatory issues applicable to structured products

 On 15 December 2016, the Federal Reserve released its final rule on total loss-absorbing capacity (TLAC) and eligible long-term debt (LTD) securities (the Final Rule).
 The Final Rule requires the top-tier holding company of each US global systemically important banking organisation (each a covered BHC) to maintain certain minimum amounts of external eligible TLAC (consisting, essentially, of regulatory capital and eligible LTD securities) and external eligible LTD securities.